An Overview of Hormone Treatment for Erectile Dysfunction

 Some men will experience hormonal problems that may relate to erectile dysfunction.
 This is known as “low T” or low testosterone.
 Testosterone is the male hormone that deciphers whether a fetus will have the reproductive organs of a male or female, and it essentially builds the male reproductive organs.
 Testosterone is released in large amounts in the body of a boy during his pubescent years, and provides him the ability to build muscle, deepen his voice and creates his sexual desire.
 As men naturally age, testosterone levels drop and may cause erectile dysfunction, commonly linking erectile dysfunction and age.
-Dr. Mark Allen, urology specialist proudly serving the greater Plano, Dallas, Frisco and Richardson, Texas area, offers hormone treatment for erectile dysfunction.
+Dr. Mark Allen, urology specialist serving the greater Plano, Dallas, Frisco and Richardson, Texas area, offers hormone treatment for erectile dysfunction as an ED treatment option.

 What is Erectile Dysfunction?